aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 * Example of using the Redux DevTools with Aurelia Store
 * Animated Gifs to highlight features

-## Comparision to other state management libraries
+## Comparison to other state management libraries

 ### Differences to Redux